sunilkumarc/desktop-commentary/README.md

 the url of an ongoing match into the textbox given in the interface.
 Click the start button.
 Thats it!

-You can stop the commentary by typing
+You can stop the commentary anytime by typing `stopcommentary` in your terminal
-`stopcommentary`
-in your terminal